Employee Benefits - Leave and Holidays

 - Catastrophic leave will not be awarded retroactively.

-VII.
+VI.
 Record Keeping Requirements

 In order to comply with State rules, the U of A Cooperative Extension Service Catastrophic Leave Program must include a record keeping procedure which tracks: